CDN-Lab/ado_cdn/README.md

 ### Step 1.
 Design Optimization

 After pre-computing the above distributions, we begin the optimization phase.
-In this first step, we compute several different distributions to allow us to compute the mutal information which is maximized to find the new design.
+In this first step, we compute several different distributions to allow us to compute the mutual information which is maximized to find the new design.

 **1. Compute the marginal likelihood $p(y|d) = \sum_{\theta} p(y|\theta,d)p_t(\theta)$ for all values of $y$ and $d$:**